 Our Board is composed of representatives from the Consortium, including representatives from NHS Scotland and the Universities of Glasgow, Edinburgh, Aberdeen and Dundee in Scotland.

-Chair Precision Medicine Scotland and Executive Chairman of Aridhia Informatics
+Chair Precision Medicine Scotland and Chief Executive of Reprocell

 Regius Professor of Medicine, Vice-Principal and Head of College of Medical, Veterinary and Life Sciences, University of Glasgow

 Professor Anna Dominiczak is Regius Professor of Medicine, Vice Principal and Head of College of Medical, Veterinary and Life Sciences.
 She is also an honorary consultant physician and non-executive member of the Greater Glasgow and Clyde NHS Board.

 She held a British Heart Foundation Chair of Cardiovascular Medicine at the University of Glasgow between 1997 and 2010, as well as the directorship of the Cardiovascular Research Centre between 2000 and 2010.
 Her major research interests are in hypertension, cardiovascular genomics and systems medicine and her total research income in the last three years totals more than £30 million.

 College Secretary, College of Medical, Veterinary & Life Sciences, University of Glasgow

 Carol took up post of College Secretary to the College of Medical, Veterinary & Life Sciences in August 2010.
 The College Secretary is effectively the Chief Operating Officer of the College, and supports the Head of College in strategic planning.

 Carol has managerial responsibility for all operational functions of the College, including line management responsibility for all of the administrative and support staff in the College (>300).
 In addition to this role, Carol has responsibility for clinical research governance in partnership with NHS Greater Glasgow & Clyde, including compliance with legislation relating to the conduct of clinical trials.